 These sweet and salty brown butter toffee chocolate chip cookies are soft and chewy in the centers with deliciously crisp edges.
 Brown butter is melted butter with a nutty caramelized flavor brought on by gently cooking it on the stove.
 And it tastes absolutely phenomenal in cookies, especially when you add toffee and sea salt.
 Because of these flavorful additions, these fancied-up chocolate chip cookies will fly off the serving tray!

 Can you make a perfect thing even better?
 Sometimes you just don’t mess with classic chocolate chip cookies, but in case you feel fancy and want to experiment, these brown butter toffee chocolate chip cookies are consistent crowd-pleasers.
-(I’m writing this nearly a decade after this recipe was originally published so yes, I say from experience that these cookies are always a hit!)
+(I’m writing this nearly a decade after this recipe was originally published in 2012 so yes, I say from experience that these cookies are always a hit!)
 They’re a spin on my popular chewy chocolate chip cookies with the addition of brown butter, toffee chips, and sea salt.

 These Brown Butter Toffee Chocolate Chip Cookies Are: